James “Jim” Felten - Austin Daily Herald

 Jim was a great storyteller with a huge smile and an infectious laugh!
 Among his stories he enjoyed telling everyone he was the youngest, strongest, smartest, tallest, and best looking of all his brothers.
 (Two out of five isn’t bad.)
 His love of life, family and friends was unsurpassed.
 He was that guy, that when you saw him or even just spoke his name, it simply made you smile.

-Jim was preceded in death by parents, LaVerne and Jane Felten and brother, Dale Felten.
+Jim was preceded in death by parents, LaVerne and Jane Felten; brother, Dale Felten; brother-in-law, Mike Brown; nephews, David Brown and Joshua Williams.

 Jim is survived by his beloved wife, Jeanne; son, Anthony (Jen); daughter, DelRae; daughter, Alexis (Matt) Zillmer; daughter, Makena; stepson, David Rogge (Jessica), stepdaughter, Sara Rogge; grandchildren, Jaxson, Colton, Charlotte, Easton, Tyler, Zach, Carter and Cora; the sister, Kay Brown and brothers, Gary (Susan) and Ron (Kim).
 As we grieve and celebrate together the great life of a wonderful man, the family is comforted in knowing that Jim was loved by so many.